How to Get Organized and Motivated as a Busy Mom

 Some of you may have heard me talk about my bullet journal before but my bullet journal has become the single most important tool to me as a homemaker.
-(If you are unfamiliar with bullet journals, it is basically a completely customized personal planner that you create page by page.)

 My bullet journal is where I keep my daily to do lists, my project lists, my lists of clothing sizes for the kids and dozens of other lists that keep me from forgetting everything.

 Let’s be honest.
 Moms have enough on our minds that it is impossible to remember everything we need to remember.
 Enter the bullet journal.

 In case you’re not familiar with bullet journaling, this method is a simple calendar and task management system personalized to your exact needs, because YOU get to decide what to include.